emaiannone/tools-tutorial/owaspzap/README.md

 exit
 ```

-In order to access the reports we have to mount a volume to `/zap/wrk`, which is where ZAP will write the real reports.
-We connect our `./zapvol` directory (create if it does not exist) to the container's directory `/zap/wrk` and grant it read and write accesses.
+The log is not a detailed report.
+To have it, we have to mount a volume attacked to `/zap/wrk`, which is the directory where ZAP will export the real reports.
+We connect a local directory of ours, e.g., called  `zapvol` to the container's directory `/zap/wrk` and grant it read and write accesses.
 Let's generate a report in Markdown format:

 ```sh
 docker run -v $(pwd)/zapvol:/zap/wrk:rw --rm --net zapnet -it owasp/zap2docker-stable:2.12.0 /bin/bash